Encrypt data with a password in Go

 func DeriveKey(password, salt []byte) ([]byte, []byte, error)

-Here we accept the password as a slice of bytes as the argument, and we return the resulting key
+Here we accept the password as a slice of bytes as the argument, and

 , and salt